MasterRO94/brain-common/README.md

 In essence, only extend what is annotated as `@api`.
 If something is not annotated as described but is also not declared `final` then you can assume its only safe to override and use parent to change the type hint on the method.
 Should you modify the content of a method not annotated as `@api` then make sure you read the `CHANGELOG.md` as you will probably break something when upgrading.

+# Form

+The form handlers in this library have the ability to mutate data classes that have `PHP@7.0` type hinting.
+This is done by implementing its own property accessor and ignoring specific errors when setting/getting data from the data class.

+It is recommended that you do not put the constraints against the data class and instead add them in the form.
+Make use of the validation groups to enable and disable them.

 # TODO